 The most notable disadvantage of a shared hosting plan boils down to speed.
 Although a shared plan isn’t as sluggish and unreliable as a free plan, your site’s performance is directly impacted by the shared server infrastructure, as well as the activity of other websites hosted within the same server.

 Unfortunately, upgrading to a dedicated server, VPS or cloud-based hosting option isn’t as cheap or easy as this common hosting option.
-Therefore, regardless of the threat of dulled website performance, millions of website owners select a shared hosting plan and simply hope for the best.
+Therefore, regardless of the threat of dulled website performance, millions of website owners select the cheapest and most common shared webhost to build their website, without proper research into the other hosts out there.

 Of course, just because you use a shared hosting plan it doesn’t mean you’re destined for a sluggish site.
 In fact, many of the top hosting providers offer powerful solutions built upon the latest technology to keep your site as swift as possible.
 While these changes have enhanced the average response time for websites, it’s not a complete fix.